bstrie/rust-rustic/README.md

 Also, naturally, Rustic requires a functioning version of Rustc.

+In addition, Rustic is installed alongside [colorama](http://pypi.python.org/pypi/colorama), a Python library for platform-independent coloration of terminal output.
+However, Rustic doesn't require those files to operate--you can delete them, or simply move Rustic somewhere else, and the only effect will be the absence of colored output.

 ## Usage

 At the `[Input]` prompt, enter as many newline-separated commands as you like.
 On a readline-enabled platform, use the arrow keys to cycle through previously entered commands.
 Entering a blank line will cause all the preceding lines to be evaluated and their output printed.
 If there are no errors in a batch of evaluated lines, those lines are remembered for subsequent evaluation passes.
 For example: